aliceatlas/hexagen/README.md

 Notes
 -----

-* Building the framework requires Boost and the project currently assumes you've installed it via MacPorts (it will look for /opt/local/include/boost and /opt/local/lib/libboost_{coroutine,system}-mt.a).
-You will need to change these if you have Boost installed somewhere else.
-The built framework itself is meant to be standalone, it should be possible to work with the exposed Swift API with no external Boost dependencies.

-* Should probably be adapted to use Boost.Context directly once the upcoming version with execution\_context is released and Xcode ships with support for thread\_local in clang and libc++.

 * Have not attempted to test any of this with iOS yet.

 * Currently Promises as implemented here are fulfill-only, i.e. there isn't a separate path for errors to take, like there tends to be in other languages' implementations of Promises.
 This is meant to mirror Swift's overall approach to error handling: to the extent that you need to write Promises that can express error conditions, you should encode that in your own types.